aarthi31/gutmicrobiome/README.md

 6. `draw_circled_heatmap.R` - Uses the output from 3 to draw the circled heatmap (Fig 4 in main manuscript).
 7. `get_bar_plot_metexc.R` - Produces Fig 5.
 8. `get_unique_metabolic_exchanges.py` - Produces Fig 6 and 7.
+9. `create_graph.py` - Creates the joint and single bipartite graphs of organisms in `XML` folder.

 ## Other data files
 1. `Association_Network_Edges_in_both_DMEM_and_HF.txt` - Edge list file which was used to generate Fig 3.